otirbnaej/otirbnaej/README.md

 - ⚡ Fun fact: ...
 -->

-<q>...everyone’s lives are like a very long sidewalk.
+<blockquote>...everyone’s lives are like a very long sidewalk.
 Some are well paved.
 Others, like mine, have cracks, banana skins and cigarette butts.
 Your sidewalk is like mine, but probably not as many cracks.
-Hopefully, one day our sidewalks will meet and we can share a can of condensed milk.</q> (Mary and Max, 2009)
+Hopefully, one day our sidewalks will meet and we can share a can of condensed milk.</blockquote> (Mary and Max, 2009)

 ### My contacts 🌎